COMPANY & TRADEMARK REGISTRATION

 - File a form INC-20A within 180 days of its incorporation for the commencement of business to the registrar.

-No, It is optional for making application for the brand name registration.
+No, It is optional for making application for the trademark registration.
 Trademark registration is only for the protection of the brand name and logo so that any unauthorized person cannot use it.
 The brand name is the goodwill of the business, and it always generates extra income for the business that is why it is always better to protect it.

 Ques: Can a brand name and logo registration applied in the same application?